-Our Steel Dragon evil eye bracelet is steeped in a rich and fertile history.
+Our Steel Dragon® evil eye bracelet is steeped in a rich and fertile history.

-Cave paintings such as the breathtaking depictions of ancient animals found in Indonesia and the stenciled human hands in Cave of El Castillo in Spain have been tentatively dated as being over 34,000 years old.
+Cave paintings such as the breathtaking depictions of ancient animals found in Indonesia and the stenciled human hands in the Cave of El Castillo in Spain have been tentatively dated as being over 34,000 years old.

 Remarkable similarities in prehistoric art from the African and South American continents can be seen in both the subject matter and the probable use of the images and artifacts in ceremonies.
 The earliest African art may date back to over 100,000 years ago.

-Prehistoric (prior to 3,000 B.C.E.) and Ancient (3,000 B.C.E to c.400 C.E.) cultures in China and the Middle East created paintings and sculptures representing a vast variety of humans and animals.
+Prehistoric (prior to 3,000 B.C.E.) and Ancient (3,000 B.C.E to c.400 C.E.) cultures in China and the Middle East also created paintings and sculptures representing a vast variety of humans and animals.

-Interestingly, these same cultures abounded with innumerable religious and spiritual ideologies, but common to most of them was the tenet that man was, at least in part, a spiritual being, and there was an aspect of life and livingness beyond the everyday tribulations connected to keeping one’s body alive despite the environment’s obvious proclivity to kill it.
+Interestingly, these same cultures abounded with innumerable religious and spiritual ideologies, and common to most of them was the tenet that man was, at least in part, a spiritual being, and that there was an aspect of life and livingness beyond the everyday tribulations connected to keeping one’s body alive despite the environment’s obvious proclivity to kill it.